Ethan-Arrowood/talks/Safely-Handling-Dynamic-Data-With-TypeScript/abstract.md

-# Safely Handeling Dynamic Data with TypeScript
+# Safely Handling Dynamic Data with TypeScript

 TypeScript makes JavaScript safer by adding **static** type definitions.
 Static definitions are wonderful; they prevent developers from making trivial mistakes by ensuring every assignment and invocation is done correctly.